Assessing the accuracy of the recording and reporting of malaria rapid diagnostic test results in four African countries: Methods and key results

 Conclusions

-Although HCWs generally recorded RDT results accurately, the disproportionately higher number misrecorded as positive raises concern about possible intentional misreporting.
-The observed TPR decrease after study onset in three of four countries suggests HCWs can be motivated to reduce misrecording and improve the quality of malaria case management and surveillance data.
+Although HCWs generally recorded RDT results accurately, the disproportionately higher proportion of results misrecorded as positive raises concern about possible intentional misreporting.
+The observed TPR decrease after study onset in Côte d’Ivoire suggests some HCWs can be motivated to reduce misrecording and improve the quality of malaria case management and surveillance data.

 Proportion of health facilities with high, moderate or low levels of WAPE-based aggregate data reporting accuracy by indicator and country, 2023